SAFETY & RULES

 1. Any Competitor withdrawing from the race will be required to withdraw at a CHECK POINT, if unable to make it to a CHECK POINT, then contact the race organisers by phone and confirm your location.
 If possible make your way to the nearest main road , where you will be uplifted and transferred to Milngavie.

-Each competitor on withdrawing from the race must hand their race number to a race Marshall.
-This is very important and each competitor enters the race on this understanding a competitor will still be classed as in the race and unaccounted for, until the race number has been handed to an race Marshall.
+Each competitor on withdrawing from the race must hand their 'RACE TRACKER' to a race Marshall.
+This is very important and each competitor enters the race on this understanding a competitor will still be classed as in the race and unaccounted for, until the 'race tracker' has been handed to an race Marshall.

-A competitors failure to contact a race Marshall (either in person or by phone) and hand over their race number could result in Police and Mountain Rescue being informed that a competitor is missing.
+A competitors failure to contact a race Marshall (either in person or by phone) and hand over their 'race tracker' could result in Police and Mountain Rescue being informed that a competitor is missing.
 So please adhere strictly to this rule as failure to hand in your number could bar the competitor from future races.
-As soon as you let is know you have withdrawn, we can support you accordingly.
+As soon as you let us know you have withdrawn, we can support you accordingly.

 2. Each competitor is required to be aged 18 years, or over on race day.